North Korea's nuclear weapons program has grown with each Kim regime

 Kim Il Sung can be credited with founding North Korea and propelling the nation’s nuclear program forward — but he did not live to see his country conduct its first nuclear test.

 It was under the first Kim that North Korea began to build up its nuclear reactors.
-And it was under his leadership that the nation began the Korean War — surely a catalyst that led the leader to believe his nation needed nuclear weapons, Dr. Sung-Yoon Lee, the Kim Koo-Korea Foundation Professor of Korean Studies at Tufts University, told Fox News in an interview.
+And it was under his leadership that the nation began the Korean War — surely a catalyst that led the leader to believe his nation needed nuclear weapons, Dr. Sung-Yoon Lee, the Kim Koo-Korea Foundation Professor of Korean Studies at the Fletcher School at Tufts University, told Fox News in an interview.

 US WATCHED NORTH KOREA PREPARE FOR ICBM LAUNCH

-“The seeds of nuclear aspirations were sown in the first Korean war,” Lee said.
+“The seeds of nuclear aspirations were sown in the Korean War,” Lee said.

 The Korean War pitted North Korea and its ally China — two nations that did not have nuclear capabilities at the time — against a nuclear-armed U.S., making it “clear to the first Kim that nuclear weapons are very powerful, a powerful deterrent,” Lee said.